 The best eco-friendly balloon alternatives

-So, is there no such thing as eco-friendly balloons?
+So, there’s no such thing as eco friendly balloons?

 All the research around biodegradable balloons seem to confirm that they aren’t eco friendly.
 And while mylar foil balloons are easily recyclable, they won’t solve our plastic problem either.

 All balloons are designed to be a single-use product, and while we are definitely waiting for eco-conscious manufacturers to create a truly biodegradable, environmentally-friendly balloon prototype, eco balloons are still far from our reach.

 1. Streamers and paper chains

 Paper chains and streamers can be hung around your home or venue to liven up the decor in all sorts of creative ways.

 Paper decorations like chains and streamers can be bought, or even better, DIY’d to make your party decor even more sustainable.
 Not only is paper naturally biodegradable but it’s also recyclable and compostable depending on the type of paper used.

 If you choose to make your own paper chains and streamers, you’ll be able to entertain your whole family and add a dash of creativity to your celebration!

 Traditional bunting can also be used to replace the fun of balloons without using any plastic.
 Fabric banners and flags can easily be made out of old clothing or cloth material to reduce waste.

 Just like homemade paper chains, creating fabric bunting at home can make for a fun activity for the whole family, so don’t be afraid to get creative with patterns and strings!